Why Are Forests Important?

 Forests have an important role in helping our society mitigate the effects of climate change by absorbing carbon dioxide from the atmosphere and storing it in their biomass and soils.
 As you may already know, trees fight climate change through the absorption of harmful greenhouse gases like carbon dioxide into their trunks, branches and leaves.
 One mature tree is capable of absorbing up to 22 lbs of carbon dioxide each year and it takes about 460 trees to absorb the annual CO2 emissions of a single car.
 On that note, trees can also help reduce ambient temperatures by 8° Celsius, which can help those who live in urban areas that are prone to pollution and overheating.

 Want to help support the six pillars and plant more trees?
-Plant a tree today!
+Support reforestation today!

 Get news, updates, & event Info delivered right to your inbox: